Andrew1013-development/spam_machine/README.md

 - GitHub : Issues tab on the repository page

 ## changelog
+Version 2.4 (newest stable version):
+1. added the ability to self-install the modules if it's missing (from Version 3.0 beta 4)

 Version 3.0 beta 5 (the newest version) :
 1. Added functionality to generate 2 strings of random letters
    - Either on-demand or fixed (generate once before the spamming)